 Don’t fall for the standard US advice that doesn’t work for Canadians.
 Don’t rush into an expensive primary residence when investment properties could give you more flexibility and better returns.

-The investors who do well are the ones who treat this like a business, not a hobby.
+The investors who do well are the ones who get proper US mortgage financing, not a hobby.
 They get professional help with the complex stuff, they think strategically about their whole portfolio, and they start early.

 Your future self will thank you for getting this right the first time.